 From our headquarters at Chequer Tree Farm, near Cranbrook, we operate a number of other local farms, including two successful free range egg farms of a similar scale to what is being proposed at Wealden Woods.

 Our Combwell Farm near Lamberhurst is located almost directly opposite Forestry England’s Bedgebury National Pinetum, and Tolehurst Farm is located near Staplehurst.
-Both free range egg farms are designed and positioned to be unobtrusive to people and visitors moving through the surrounding areas and sit well in the wider landscape.
+Both free range egg farms sit well in the wider landscape and are designed to be unobtrusive to people and visitors moving through the surrounding areas.

-Over the last 20 years we have planted more than 61,000 trees across some 81 hectares of Kent countryside, which have often replaced ecologically low value farmland with maturing woodland and permanent pasture.
+Over the last 20 years we have planted more than 61,000 trees across some 81 hectares of Kent countryside, replacing ecologically low value farmland with maturing woodland and permanent pasture.

 We rear our own hens and our arable farms produce some of the wheat that feeds them, with the remainder being sourced locally.
 Our eggs go to UK supermarkets and the country’s catering and hospitality industry.